Essoz/TrainCheck/README.md

 TrainCheck is under active development.
 Features may be incomplete and the documentation is evolving—if you give it a try, please join our 💬 [Discord server](https://discord.gg/VwxpJDvB) or file a GitHub issue for support.
 Currently, the **Checker** operates in a semi‑online mode: you invoke it against the live, growing trace output to catch silent bugs as they appear.
 Fully automatic monitoring is on the roadmap, and we welcome feedback and contributions from early adopters.

+## Demo

+A short demo video (coming soon) will showcase TrainCheck’s workflow from instrumentation to detecting an issue.
+We will also provide concise GIFs illustrating each CLI tool.

 ## Try TrainCheck

 1. **Install**